mihkel2/IL2Type-resolve/README.md

-IL2Type-resolve
+UnityResolve

-A lightweight IL2CPP resolver orginal made for modding Counter Critical now a full project :D
+A lightweight Unity resolver orginal made for modding Counter Critical now a full project :D

 Works well when paired with Unity wrappers.